- The Transition Care Program aims to minimise older people undertaking inappropriate lengths of stay in hospitals.

 A Department of Veterans’ Affairs recipient can access the TCP if assessed in hospital as being suitable.

-The Department of Veterans’ Affairs advises that recipients (with the exception of prisoners of war) are expected to pay the client contribution fee.
+Recipients (with the exception of prisoners of war) are expected to pay the client contribution fee.

 The transition care service provider will work closely with the Department of Veterans’ Affairs to ensure the care requirements of the veteran are adequately addressed.

-Consumer information about the TCP
+- provides important information about the TCP